 An FHA loan is a mortgage backed by the Federal Housing Administration.
 This means the government insures the loan so there is less risk for the mortgage lender in case a mortgage is defaulted on.
 FHA loans were created in response to all of the foreclosures in the 1930s and are very popular, especially for first-time home buyers.
 FHA loans are often easier to qualify for because they don’t require a high credit score or a high down payment – usually just 3.5%.

 On the flip side, FHA loans require more insurance (because of the more relaxed standards), and the home has to meet certain requirements.
 If you’re applying for an FHA refinance you’ll have to get your home appraised by a special FHA-approved appraiser who looks at all the factors a regular appraiser does but takes a more in depth look at health and safety aspects and risks of the home.

 The appraiser looks at things like if the home has handrails, broken windows, screens, pest infestation and other issues that aren’t necessarily as important for regular appraisals.
-One of the big things an FHA appraiser checks out is the age and condition of the paint on both the interior and exterior of the home.
-The main thing he/she is looking for is possible lead contamination.
+One of the big things an FHA appraiser checks out is the age and condition of the paint on both the interior and exterior of the home to look for possible lead contamination and/or water damage.

 For homes built before January 1, 1978, you have to protect against poisoning from lead-based paint, and even with homes built after 1978, the exterior paint has to be touched up if the finish is unprotected.
 If there are any areas, inside or out, where you have cracked, peeling, scaling or loose paint, you have to carefully wash, sand and scrape away the loose paint while making sure to catch all the paint chips with a drop cloth or something similar.